 Woollen Slouchy Beanie

-Merino wool is the best and the warmest socks that I have tried lately –
+Socks: Merino wool is the best and warmest socks that I have tried lately.

 Electronics

-If you are going to Chitkul, it will be a good idea to have these sims.
-Otherwise, do carry Jio or Airtel Sim
+BSNL/MTNL Sim: If you are going to Chitkul, it will be a good idea to have these SIMs.
+Otherwise, do carry a Jio or Airtel SIM.

-Just in case if you are into documenting your experience 🙂
+Camera: If you are into documenting your experience

 Toiletries

-Pack a towel which is light and a small one for your daily activities.
+Small Towel: Pack a towel which is, light a small towel for your daily activities.

-In high altitudes, you are prone to extreme sun rays and your skin can get damaged.
+Sunscreen: In high altitudes, you are prone to extreme sun rays, and your skin can get damaged.

 Additional

-It is essential to have a good backpack that gives comfort and is durable at the same time.
-The best one is Quechua’s Forclaz with compression straps.
+Rucksack: It is essential to have a good backpack that gives comfort and is durable at the same time.
+The best one is Quechua’s Forclaz with compression straps

-Once you reach the hotel, you would need a day pack to carry your essential things.
+Day Pack: Once you reach the hotel, you will need a day pack to carry your essential things.

 In high altitudes, the rays of the sun get harsh.
 Having a good pair of sunglasses is a must.

-For your backpacks make sure you have a rain cover if you are going during the monsoon season.
-If you have gadgets and electronic things and your backpack is not waterproof it can damage all your necessities.
+Rain cover or Poncho: For your backpacks, make sure you have a rain cover if you are going during the monsoon season.
+If you have gadgets and electronic things, and your backpack is not waterproof, it can damage all your necessities.

-I hope the guide helps you in having a fantastic time in such a beautiful place.
-Do comment below in case of any questions, I love to chat 🙂
+I hope the guide helps you have a fantastic time in such a beautiful place.
+Do comment below in case of any questions.
+I love to chat.

 Hii Radhika